Generic name: japanese encephalitis virus vaccine (intramuscular route)

 A nurse or other trained health professional will give you this vaccine.
-This vaccine is given as a shot into the muscle of your upper arm or thigh.
+It is given as a shot into the muscle of your upper arm or thigh.

 This vaccine is given in 2 doses.
 Dose 2 is scheduled 28 days after Dose 1.
 It is very important that you receive both doses of the vaccine at least 7 days before you plan to travel out of the country.
 If you miss the second shot, call your doctor to make another appointment as soon as possible.

 Precautions while using Ixiaro

-This vaccine may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+This vaccine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Tell your doctor right away if you have a rash, itching, a fast heartbeat, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving the vaccine.

 Since the vaccine may not protect everyone completely, it is very important that you use precautions to reduce the risk of mosquito bites.
 Use insect repellents and mosquito nets, wear protective clothing, and stay indoors during twilight and after dark.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.